NB-ENTOO/nb-ecommerce/memory-bank/systemPatterns.md

 ### Database Design
 - Mongoose schemas for data modeling
-- Product model with comprehensive fields for e-commerce
+- Product model with comprehensive fields for server equipment
 - Timestamped documents for tracking creation and updates
 - Validation rules embedded in schemas